AKST/argus-pagus/README.md

   to store constants to the same list.
 - `count` - Counts the number of times a keyword argument occurs.
 For example, used for increasing verbosity levels.
-- `help` - Prints a complete help message for all the options in the current parser and then exits.
-By default a help action is automatically added to the parser.
-  See ArgumentParser for details of how the output is created.
-- `version` - Prints version information and exit.
-Expects a `version=` keyword argument in the addArgument() call.

 Details in [original action guide](http://docs.python.org/dev/library/argparse.html#action)